bhattji007/snake-game/README.md

 5. Use the arrow keys and enjoy the game

 ## Features
-  -Simple and intuitive controls.
+  - Simple and intuitive controls.
-  -Colorful graphics using the Piston game engine.
+  - Colorful graphics using the Piston game engine.
-  -Game over detection for collisions with walls or self.
+  - Game over detection for collisions with walls or self.
-  -Automatic increasing difficulty as the snake grows longer.
+  - Automatic increasing difficulty as the snake grows longer.

 ## Complex Enums and Advanced Rust Concepts